ckicin123/virtual-flashcard-tester/README.md

 # virtual-flashcard-tester
 flash cards but online and smarter

-this program works by putting data into the data file and running the other file in python
+this program works by putting data into the data file and running the other file in python (installation at bottom)

 in the data file if you type in: example#answer#0